Developing a Customizable Whole Beef Cattle Herd Genetic Selection Tool

 Background

 Constant improvement on beef production efficiency and quality is essential to reducing production costs, increasing profitability, and thus enhancing competitiveness of the beef industry.
-One way to do this is through genetic selection, but the commercial beef industry in Canada is varied by location and management type, meaning there is no one size fits all selection goal.
-There are also relatively few tools for commercial beef producers to use to enhance genetic selection.
+One way to do this is through genetic selection.
+However, the commercial beef industry in Canada is varied by location and management type, meaning there is no one size fits all selection goal to maximize on-farm success.
+Additionally, there are also relatively few tools for commercial beef producers to use to enhance genetic selection meaning there is a need for tools that allow specific customizations to reflect the regional realities and goals of individual operations.

 Objectives